Get H.A.T gpx now: https://motorcycleadventures.eu/hat/

 H.A.T recce gallery.

-Following the success of 2024’s Trans Morocco Trail, new for 2026 is the High Atlas Traverse, tracing the mountain watershed via the highest passable routes.
+Following the success of 2024’s Trans Morocco Trail, 2026 brought the High Atlas Traverse, tracing the mountain watershed via the highest passable routes.
 A watershed is a geographical boundary along a mountain chain’s highest ridge line: on one side Atlas rivers flow north to the Mediterranean or Atlantic; on the other they drain into the Sahara and disappear.

-The TMT and H.A.T overlap for less than 140km
+The TMT and H.A.T overlap for 125km on a good day

-I would guess H0 to H2 (Agouti) will be passable through the winter or won’t get deep in snow for long.
-But as you can see on the elevation profile above, H3 and H4 rise much higher and will probably become snowbound in winter.
-Being much less used tracks, they’ll be left until the spring thaw when they’ll turn slushy or get plain washed-out following storms and rockfalls.
-So above all, know when to turn back or be prepared to accept the consequences.
+H0 to H2 (Agouti) are passable through the winter or won’t get deep in snow for long.
+But as you can see on the elevation profile above, H3 and H4 rise much higher and usually become snowbound in winter.
+Being much less used tracks (no villages en route), they’ll be left until the late spring thaw when they’ll turn slushy or get plain washed-out following storms and rockfalls.
+So above all, know when to turn back, try the H3.2 alternative, or be prepared to get stuck in which may require going cross country to get round snowbanks blocking the track.
+Most easily done on a light moto.

 Near Stage 1 of the H.A.T